kakanics/print-over-TCP-IP-socket/readme.md

 ## Requirements

-1. Node.js is install
+1. Node.js is installed
-2. Powershell is installed
+2. Powershell is installed (comes with windows 10/11)
 3. Windows is being used

 ## Usage